JoviDeCroock/Hooked-Form/docs/components/useField.md

 We export a hook that provides you with the building blocks to construct your own custom components.

-This accepts one parameter and that's a `fieldId`, analogue to the `Field` component.
+This accepts one parameter and that's a `fieldId`.

 In return it will offer you an array with the first element being an object of operations and the second being an object of information about the field